River Restoration

 "Funding" Opportunities

 There are various ways to fund your project.
 In addition to grants and loans, you may be able to use volunteers, donations, and fundraising to offset some of the project cost.
 Some agencies may be able to offer free technical support for designing portions of the project.
-This document provides a list of possible funding sources with a brief description.
+For more information, download a list of possible funding sources with brief descriptions.